Johnny Kenny: Shamrock Rovers loans

-2025: Return from loan
+Return from loans

 After impressive form in the UEFA Conference League during his loan spell, Kenny returned to Celtic in January, making his senior competitive debut for the club on 11 January 2025, replacing Adam Idah from the bench in a 4–1 win away to Ross County, in which he assisted the final goal of the game for Luke McCowan.
 On 14 May 2025, Kenny made his first start for the club and scored his first goal for the club in a 5–1 win away to Aberdeen at Pittodrie Stadium.

 In June 2025, Celtic reportedly turned down a £500,000 bid from EFL League One club Bolton Wanderers for Kenny.

-2025–: Celtic starting opportunity

 On 8 August 2025, Kenny signed a new four-year-contract with Celtic until the summer of 2029.
 On the 23rd of August, Kenny scored his first goal at Celtic Park.
 Coming on as a second half substitute, he contributed the third goal in a 3-0 win over Livingston.

 The departure of Brendan Rodgers and the subsequent arrival of Martin O’Neill provided Kenny with an opportunity to lead the Celtic attack.
-Kenny scored twice in a 4-0 victory over Falkirk on 29 October 2025, in Martin O'Neill's first game back at Parkhead.
+Kenny scored twice in a 4–0 victory over Falkirk on 29 October 2025, in Martin O'Neill's first game back at Parkhead.
 He scored the first goal in a 3–1 Scottish League Cup semi-final win over Rangers.
 His header coming in the 25th minute from an Arne Engels corner.
-He continued his goal scoring form with the opening goal in a 4–0 home win over Kilmarnock on November 9th.
+He continued his goal scoring form with the opening goal in a 4–0 home win over Kilmarnock on 9 November 2025.

+Bolton Wanderers loan

+On 2 February 2026, Kenny signed for EFL League One club Bolton Wanderers on loan until the end of the season, rejecting potential loan moves to Danish league leaders Aarhus and German club Schalke 04 in the process.
+He made his debut on 14 February 2026, in a 1–1 draw away to Lincoln City at Sincil Bank.
+On 28 February 2026, he scored his first goal for the club in a 5–1 victory away to Exeter City.
+He scored 6 goals in 14 appearances during his loan spell to help Bolton to promotion to the EFL Championship.

+Preston North End

+On 1 September 2026, Kenny joined EFL Championship club Preston North End on a permanent transfer.